sahilpardasani/Illegal-Poaching-Risk-ML/README.md

 Load the Data: You can find the dataset on the internet.
 Run the Code: Execute the script to preprocess the data, train the model, and evaluate its performance.
 Save the Model: The trained model will be saved to a file

+Future Work
+Feature Selection: Explore feature importance and select the most relevant features for the model.
+Model Improvement: Experiment with other machine learning algorithms such as Gradient Boosting or Neural Networks.
+Real-Time Prediction: Deploy the model as a web service using Flask or FastAPI for real-time predictions.